JiayiGuo2001/ECE1779-Project/README.md

 - Integrated the **email notification pipeline** using the Gmail API, including OAuth2 setup, sending logic, and wiring it into the price insertion flow so that alerts are triggered when prices fall below user thresholds.
 - Helped configure the backend for containerized deployment (environment variables, database connection handling, and error logging).
 - Added scheduled pulling to fetch prices from the Ticketmaster Discovery v2 API, using existing `events` table contents that have an `external_id` attribute, via a DigitalOcean Function with a cron trigger calling `/admin/fetch-prices` every 15 minutes.
+- Built the **event search workflow** behind the “Search Events” bar, including the backend integration with the Ticketmaster Discovery API, the search endpoint that returns matching events by keyword and optional city, and the logic that inserts selected results into the `events` table so they appear in the price-history dropdown.

 ### Wentao Xu